dotlang/language/doc/RFE.md

 }
 ```

-? - Can we have const definitions inside a struct?
+Y - Can we have const definitions inside a struct?
 ```
 Numeric = { PI = 3.14 }
 ```